 As previously mentioned in Sect.
-1, far infrared imaging is a fundamental tool to highlight emission from dusty objects.
+1 far infrared imaging is a fundamental tool to highlight emission from dusty objects.
 This is particularly important when analyzing Arp's loop since both dust absorption in the form of dust lanes projected against the disk of M81 and dust emission from the loop itself, are clearly seen (see Sect.
 3.1).
-The right panel of Figure 3 shows an IRAS map in a wide region (12.5.× 12.5.) around the M81 group of galaxies constructed using images in the 12 $\mu$ m, 60 $\mu$ m and 100 $\mu$ m bands.
+The right panel of Figure 3 shows an IRAS map in a wide region $(12.5^{\circ} \times 12.5^{\circ})$ around the M81 group of galaxies constructed using images in the $12\mu m$, $60\mu m$ and $100\mu m$ bands.
 As noted in Figure 1, the surveyed area is filled with Galactic cirrus clouds.

-To compare Arp's loop with the cirrus clouds in infrared light, we measured the flux for various regions of the 60μm and 100μm IRAS image (see Figure 3).
-Removal of the background (mainly of cosmic origin, since zodiacal light had been previously removed from the IRIS images) was performed using the minimum value of the surface brightness in the 12.5.×12.5.
-IRIS image for each band.
-Despite its admittedly large amount of uncertainty, this method has been already used in the past (Carey et al. 1997) and yields a value for the background at 100 $\mu$ m (0.67 MJy/sr) which is very similar to the average Cosmic Infrared Background of 0.78 MJy/sr as determined by Lagache et al. (2000).
-The selected regions, the adopted apertures and the resulting flux for M81 (NGC3031) and Arp loop's regions are listed in Table 1.
+To compare Arp's loop with the cirrus clouds in infrared light, we measured the fluxes for various regions of the $60\mu m$ and $100\mu m$ IRAS image (see Figure 3).
+Removal of the background (mainly of cosmic origin, since zodiacal light had been previously removed from the IRIS images) was performed using the minimum value of the surface brightness in the $12.5^{\circ} \times 12.5^{\circ}$ IRIS image for each band.
+Despite its admittedly large amount of uncertainty, this method has been already used in the past (Carey et al. 1997) and yields a value for the background at 100 μm (0.67 MJy/sr) which is very similar to the average Cosmic Infrared Bacground of 0.78 MJy/sr as determined by Lagache et al. (2000).
+The adopted apertures and the resulting fluxes for a number of regions in M81 and the Arp's loop are listed in Table 1.

-In the left panel of Figure 3, the ratio between the 60μm and 100μm flux are plotted for the main body of M81 (open black point), cirrus clouds (grey points) and Arp's loop (black filled points) as a function of the 100μm surface brightness.
+In the left panel of Figure 3, the ratio between the $60\mu m$ and $100\mu m$ fluxes are plotted for the main body of M81 (open black point), cirrus clouds (grey points) and Arp's loop (black filled points) as a function of the $100\mu m$ surface brightness.
 It should be noted that cirrus clouds occupy a well defined sequence in this diagram, with high-density cirrus showing a lower ratio than the most diffuse cirrus in the field.
 This trend has been previously reported by several authors (e.g. Abergel et al. 1994).
-For comparison, the "reference value" commonly adopted for the I60μm/I100μm ratio in high latitude cirrus is ~ 0.2 (see e.g. Arendt et al. 1998).
-M81 presents a high color (I60μm/I100μm ~0.3) compared to Galactic cirrus of the same brightness, although it is not very different from neither diffuse cirrus colors nor from that of the loop itself.
-In this sense, it is worth noting that M81 (NGC3031) is a very quiescent object in terms of its dust emission properties (see e.g. Dale et al. 2007).
-In fact, in has the lowest I60μm/I100μm ratio among those in the Helou (1986) sample of galaxies.
-More importantly, the colors found within the circular apertures placed on the loop (cyan circles in Figure 3) are not very different from the color of the M81 disk and follow the same trend as the cirrus.
-This latter fact suggests a Galactic origin for the bulk of the far infrared emission associated with Arp's loop.
+For comparison, the "reference value" commonly adopted for the $I{60\mu m}/I{100\mu m}$ ratio in high latitude cirrus is ~ 0.2 (see e.g. Arendt et al. 1998).
+M81 presents a high color $(I{60\mu m}/I{100\mu m} \sim 0.3)$ compared to Galactic cirrus of the same brightness, although it is not very different from neither diffuse cirrus colors nor from that of the loop itself.
+In this sense, it is worth noting that M81 is a very quiescent object in terms of its dust emission properties (see e.g. Dale et al. 2007).
+In fact, it has the lowest $I{60\mu m}/I{100\mu m}$ ratio among those in the Helou (1986) sample of galaxies.
+More